KohaILS/koha-manual-zh-cn/source/administration.rst

       -  Converts to uppercase.

-      -  Removes any leading or trailing whitespaces, and forward slashes (\/)
+      -  Removes any leading or trailing white spaces, and forward slashes (\/)

       -  Separates alphabetic prefix from the rest of the call number

-      -  Splits into tokens on whitespaces and periods.
+      -  Splits into tokens on white spaces and periods.

       -  Leaves first digit group as is.